 How Children and Adults Learn

 The ways that different people learn has been an ongoing interest to educators.
-Individuals have different aptitudes, attitudes, perspectives, and preferred styles that affect the .
+Individuals have different aptitudes, attitudes, perspectives, and preferred learning styles that affect the learning process.
 They also have different backgrounds and experiences they bring to the learning experience.
 These elements and factors exist no matter the age of the learner.
 However, there can be a generalization that children and adults learn in fundamentally different ways.
-Additionally, by how a particular segment learns, educators and trainers can design courses that will enhance the learning experience and maximize the effectiveness of the session for a particular group.
+Additionally, by understanding how a particular segment learns, educators and trainers can design courses that will enhance the learning experience and maximize the effectiveness of the session for a particular group.

 Children Learning